Skip to content

 Types of HVAC licenses in Virginia

 The Code of Virginia distinguishes between tradesmen who work as individuals and tradesmen who work as contractors, which can refer to a sole proprietorship, partnership, corporation, LLC, LLP, or other legal business entity.
+You need to earn your journeyman and master HVAC licenses before you can get a contractor license.

 Here’s an overview of the HVAC tradesman and contractor licenses available in the state: